vincent-lafouasse/book-notes/pirkle_fx/ch1.md

 ### 1.2 Fundamentals of Audio Signal Processing

+Analog audio -> LPF -> ADC -> Encoder -> Digital audio

 Sampling theorem:

 > A continuous analog signal can be sampled into disrete data points and then reconstructed into the original analog signal without any loss of information-including inter-sample fluctuations- if and only if the input signal has been band-limited so that it contains no frequencies higher than half the sample rate, aaka the Nyquist frequency/rate.

 > Band-limiting the input signal prior to sampling is known as adhering to the Nyquist criteria

+violating the nyquist criteria will cause aliasing, frequencies higher than nyquist will fold back into the spectrum

+### 1.3 Reconstruction of the Analog Signal

+Digital audio -> Decoder -> DAC -> LPF -> analog

+output filter = reconstruction filter
+-> is responsible for recreating the inter-sample fluctuations -> works bc LPFing the impulses turns them into sinc() which then overlap